Top 10 · AK

 - 0

-Alaska ranks #1 nationally for indexed oral & maxillofacial surgeons.
+Alaska ranks #1 nationally for indexed oral and maxillofacial surgeons.
 Indexed density: 1.35 per 100K residents (population 0.74M ).

 Verified · NPPES (CMS)refreshed May 7, 2026